Stoneridge Software Pays It Forward – Q2 2017

 North Dakota State University Computer Science Department

-The Paul Juell Scholarship is given to one incoming undergraduate student each year that has declare Computer Science as their major and gives preference to a student with a GPA of 3.0 or higher.
+The Paul Juell Scholarship is given to one incoming undergraduate student each year that has declared Computer Science as their major and gives preference to a student with a GPA of 3.0 or higher.

 Pancreatic Cancer Action Network